logzio/winston-logzio/README.md

 ## Configure winston-logzio
 Use the samples in the code block below as a starting point, and replace the sample with a configuration that matches your needs.

-For a complete list of options, see the configuration parameters below the code block.

 ```javascript
 const winston = require('winston');
 const LogzioWinstonTransport = require('winston-logzio');